Professor Stephen Dixon MA(RCA)

 A major retrospective exhibition of Dixon’s political ceramics, ‘The Sleep of Reason’ provides a (subversive) chronological survey of two decades of controversial political events.
 Beginning in 1995, at the zenith of Thatcherism, the exhibition charts the development of a personal narrative for figurative ceramics; the heavily modelled box-forms of the early years (culminating in ‘The Levantine Chess Set’ of 1994) giving way more recently to the softer forms and richly printed surfaces of the large ‘oil-can’ vessels (a metaphor for global power-politics).
 Details…

-Stephen Dixon is a member of the Crafts Research Centre.
+Stephen Dixon is a member of the Craft Research Group.

 A selection of recent research outputs.